spotinst/help/src/docs/ocean/features/vngs/README.md

 ### Prioritization of Pods on VNGs

 A pod could be scheduled on multiple VNGs.
-In this case, Ocean has to prioritize on which VNG to launch an instance first.
+In this case, Ocean must first prioritize which Virtual Node Group to launch an instance.
 Ocean uses the following method:

 - If the pod has a preferred affinity that matches one of the VNGs, Ocean prioritizes according to the affinity.
 - Otherwise, Ocean prioritizes the least restrictive VNG in the order of the following criteria: